Wellcome Trust: Seeding Drug Discovery Initiative

 Also known as SDDI, this five-year initiative started in October 2005 with the remit "to facilitate the development of drug-like small molecules that address unmet medical needs."
 SDDI was based in London and managed by Richard Davis.
 Through early 2010, SDDI had provided more than £80 million across 30 projects split between academic institutions and companies.
 To early 2010, all but one of the company recipients were either start-ups or spin-outs.
-In May 2010, an additional £110 million was added to the SDDI fund with the intent to extend the initiative for an additional 5 years.
+In May 2010, an additional £110 million was added to the SDDI fund with the intent to extend the initiative for an additional five years.

 Supporting global research and development in COVID-19

 The Wellcome Trust announced the need for at least $8 billion of new funding for research, development, and supply of treatments related to COVID-19.
+Wellcome Trust collaborated with the Bill & Melinda Gates Foundation and Mastercard to fund the COVID-19 Therapeutics Accelerator, launching in March 2020 with an initial $125 million in backing.

 Improving research culture

 In September 2019, Wellcome launched an initiative to reimagine research and improve the culture in which research is conducted.
 Current incentive structures and, as a result, culture and practices, prioritise publication outputs above all else.
 This is damaging people's wellbeing and undermining the quality of research itself.